-When you have visibility into the economics of your programs, then you can measure the value of each program output.
-That allows you to see an ROI for every dollar spent and compare the financial viability of all programs.
+When you have visibility into the economics of your programs, you can measure the value of each program output.
+This allows you to see a ROI for every dollar spent and compare the financial viability of all programs.

 Gross Profit is simple math: